Humpy-JBRM/http-attenuator/README.md

     - request / response rewriting

-    - billing
+    - consumption-based billing

+    - RBAC and PBAC

     - metrics and monitoring

     - recording / saving requests and responses

+(@JamesThatcher: some of this might remind you of 'parrot')

 ## MVP
-    - forward proxy mode [tick]
+    - [tick] forward proxy mode
+      Needs integration with saving req/resp (a la BURP)

-    - service broker mode (which also gives reverse proxy) [tick]
+    - [tick] service broker mode (which also gives reverse proxy)

-    - promana integration [tick - baked in]
+    - [tick] promana integration

-    - basic "best" selection (for some definition of "best") by the service broker [tick] Currently supports `random` but you can pass it a `preferred` backend
+    - [tick] basic "best" selection (for some definition of "best") by the service broker Currently supports `random` but you can pass it a `preferred` backend

-    - recording / saving requests and responses [tick]
+    - [tick] recording / saving requests and responses Forward proxy needs this behaviour integrated

     - circuit-break + attenuation + retry
+      This is a solved problem, which I will integrate later (possibly wait until I've got the redis implementation of the clock)

+    - grafana eye candy

+    - kubernetes + HELM

 ## Why You Would Use This